 Besides, voice search is quick and faster than typing and perfect for people on the go.Undoubtedly, voice search is rising, and it’d be a shame for a local business to overlook this SEO trend.
 That makes NOW a great time for small businesses to adapt and leverage. #smallbusinessseo #localseo Click To Tweet

-To top the spot for a voice search, you need to ensure proper keyword incorporation in content, add relevant FAQs, use Schema markup and consider using more natural and conversational writing styles whenever possible to appeal to voice searches.
+To top the spot for a voice search, you need to ensure that you do proper keyword research and incorporate the what you found in the content, add relevant FAQs, use Schema markup and consider using more natural and conversational writing styles whenever possible to appeal to voice searches.